-- 1 vitality budget
+- 1 1 vitality budget as of 1 January 2019;

 - vitality budget transitional arrangements for employees employed on 31

-December 2018;
+December 2018:

 - 3 vitality pact.

-7.5.1 Vitality budget
+7.5.1 Vitality budget as of 1 January 2019

 The vitality budget is a budget in time; this time can be spent on vitality.
 The vitality budget must be used in the calendar year in which it is accrued.
 The vitality budget is not paid out and it expires if you leave your employment.